What Is Fractional HR? A Solo Practitioner's Honest Definition

 Access.
 To your people, your systems, your data.
 A fractional HR leader can't build a compensation framework without visibility into how you're currently paying people.
 They can't fix your onboarding without seeing what it currently looks like.
 Openness and transparency upfront saves a lot of time.

-For a deeper look at what to expect from the hiring process itself, this guide walks through the ten questions you should ask any fractional HR consultant before you hire them.
+For a deeper look at what to consider before hiring, this guide walks through ten things to evaluate before you bring on a fractional HR executive.

 The Bottom Line